Reddit Community Discusses What Food Is Legitimately Good For Dogs As Opposed To Food That's Just Advertised As "Healthy"

 9. Marketing strategy is a trap.

 Emotional factors often play a significant role in pet food selection.
-According to research in consumer psychology, pet owners frequently anthropomorphize their pets, attributing human-like qualities to their dietary needs.
+Pet owners frequently anthropomorphize their pets, attributing human-like qualities to their dietary needs.

 This can lead to decisions based more on emotional attachment than on factual nutritional information, potentially compromising the pet's health.